Ethical code of conduct, Danish Green Technology Inc.

 Our suppliers must at least comply with ILO Convention on Minimum Age (C.138-1973) or the ILO Convention concerning the organization of and immediate elimination of the worst forms of child labour (C.182-1999).
 It is prohibited to employ children under school age.
-We therefore do not expect our suppliers to have employees under the age of 15 or 14 years if the national law of the country allows this.
-In addition, we require that all young workers are protected from any work deemed hazardous or to interfere with the child's education, or which may have consequences for their health or physical, mental, social, spiritual or moral development.
+DGT therefore do not expect our suppliers to have employees under the age of 14 years, even if the national law of the country allows this.
+In addition, DGT require that all young workers are protected from any work deemed hazardous or to interfere with the child's education, or which may have consequences for their health or physical, mental, social, spiritual or moral development.

 All suppliers are also expected to comply with legally entered apprenticeship programs with training/educational purposes as well as all laws and regulations regarding child labour and apprenticeship programs.

-In the practise of hiring new employees we do not tolerate any form of discrimination based on
+In the practise of hiring new employees DGT do not tolerate any form of discrimination based on

 race, colour, religion, sex, sexual orientation, age, physical condition, health status, political